DaryllRicalde/Pugler-Bot-NodeJS/README.md

 - [X] Suggest a list of movies to watch
 - [X] Build slash command handler
 - [X] Use Message Embeds for replies
-- [ ] Use MongoDB
+- [X] Use MongoDB
-- [ ] Allow users to publish their Valorant settings (crosshair, resolution, etc...) to the database
+- [X] Allow users to publish their Valorant settings (crosshair, resolution, etc...) to the database
+- [ ] Allow users to update their Valorant settings
 - [ ] Allow users to see their own or other users' Valorant settings
 - [ ] Deploy -- Glitch (?)